KyrosKrane/Sanctum-LFR-Notes/README.md

 `/i When orbs come out, wait until the tank hits them with Suffering, then kill them.
 One player picks up dead orbs and takes them to the edge to throw off (extra action button).`

-`/i Don't be in front of the boss.
-Hero on pull.
-Dodge the crap on the ground.`
+`/i When you get Malevolence, run to an edge and FACE OUT.
+Don't be in front of the boss.
+Dodge the crap on the ground.
+Hero on pull.`

 ### Painsmith Raznal